DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 A

-If audited, the licensee shall provide a maximum of 24 hours of continuing
+If audited, the licensee shall provide a maximum of 24 continuing education

-copy of the document presented with education may be earned in this activity
+copy of the document presented with hours may be earned in this activity in

-proof of presentation or a letter from in each renewal period.
+proof of presentation or a letter from each renewal period.

 the program sponsor verifying the date 338.2443(1)(a), credit for a presentation